Ramified descent: Introduction

 \section{Introduction}

-To understand rational points on a smooth complete variety $X$ defined over a number field $K$, a common technique, named \emph{descent}, has been that of finding a torsor $\phi:Y \to X$ under a commutative group scheme $G/K$, which serves as an ``auxiliary'' variety, and reduce questions over $X$ to questions over $Y$ (and its twists), which might be simpler to solve (as $Y$ is usually chosen more or less \emph{ad hoc}).

-If, more specifically, one is interested in the weak closure of $X(K)$ in $X(\A_K)$ (or, in other words, to the questions of Hasse principle and weak approximation), then carrying out the descent technique usually requires understanding the so-called \emph{descent set}.
-This is the set of adelic points of $X$ that lift to a twist of $Y$.
-This set is well-known to be equal to the set of adelic points of $X$ which are Brauer-Manin-orthogonal to a certain subgroup $B_{\phi} \subseteq \Br X$ \cite[Thm.\ 6.3.1]{Skorobogatov}.
-Using this link between descent sets and Brauer-Manin obstruction, and by carefully choosing the torsor $Y \to X$, several ``abudance'' results of rational points were proven throughout the literature, see e.g. \cite{CTS77} (and \cite[Thm.\ 6.3.1]{Skorobogatov}), \cite{CTSSD}, \cite{CTCS}.

-The purpose of this paper is to study whether the link can be extended to the setting of ramified covers.
-I.e., restrict to the case where $Y \to X$ is finite (and hence, so is $G$), but, importantly, ask for ramification (of course, $Y \to X$ will no longer be a torsor, it will be so only generically).
+Descent theory has long been used to understand how rational points $X(K)$ of a smooth complete variety $X$ defined over a number field $K$ are distributed in the adelic points $X(\A_K)$.
+It was first developed for proper varieties by Colliot-Th\'el\`ene and Sansuc \cite{CTS87} \cite{Skorobogatov}, and it was later extended to open varieties by Harari and Skorobogatov \cite[Chapter 6]{opendescent}.
+We investigate the matter of ``ramified descent'', i.e.\ the behaviour of open descent theory under compactification, and answer a question of Harari on this topic.

-Let $\psi:Y \to X$ be a cover that is generically a torsor under a finite group scheme $G/K$ (so, for instance, a Galois cover).
-We define the \emph{descent set} $X(\A_K)^{\psi}$ to be the set of those adelic points of $X$ that may be approximated by adelic points that can be lifted to {\it regular} (for technical reasons) adelic points of a twist of $Y$.
-I.e.:
+For a torsor $\lambda:V \to U$ under a group of multiplicative type $M/K$, the {\bf descent set} is defined to be the set of those adelic points of $U$ that lift to adelic points of a $K$-twist of $V$:

-It is not required that $\psi$ is ramified to define this set, but this is the most interesting case, as the unramified case has already been well-studied, at least when $G$ is commutative \cite[Sec.\ 6]{Skorobogatov}.

-We prove the following theorem, which shows that this descent set provides an obstruction to Hasse principle and weak approximation.